Negation

 There are different negative markers that can be used for negation:

-• Negative pronouns such as: nothing, nobody, no one, none, etc.
+Negative pronouns such as: nothing, neither, nobody, no one, none, etc.

 Negation Using Adverbs

 There are some adverbs in English that carry a negative meaning and using them in affirmative sentences makes the whole sentence negative without the need to use negative verbs.
-The most important adverb that is used as a negative marker is 'not'.
-Other negative adverbs are hardly, little, never, only, scarcely, and seldom.
+Some of the common negative adverbs are hardly, little, neither, never, only, scarcely, and seldom.
 Take a look at some examples:

 Hardly she speaks to me.